 An acoustic neuroma is a benign (non-cancerous) tumour that usually grows slowly.
 A benign tumour can cause problems as it grows by pressing on surrounding tissue.
-But, unlike a malignant tumour, it can’t spread from where it started to other parts of the brain.
+But, unlike a malignant (cancer) tumour, it can’t spread from where it started to other parts of the brain.